nova-collective/agora/README.md

 * **a Tor network for blockchain transactions**, to prevent network analysis and the revelation of IP addresses of origin (layer 0 solution);
 * **an implementation of a Zk-SNARKS protocol for the Ethereum smart contracts**, with the help of ZoKrates (layer 1 solution);

-# How Agora Works in a nutshell
+# How Agora works in a nutshell

 Agora is a **dApp composed by a web front end and a backed** composed by an application server and a database.
 The backend interacts with the underliyng public Ethreum network.
 The application provides two types of users: